desktop/desktop/docs/process/releasing-updates.md

 After the release is deployed, you should monitor Desktop's [Haystack](https://haystack.githubapp.com/desktop) closely for 15 minutes to ensure no unexpected needles appear.

+#### Final Beta release
+If the current version being released is the last beta before a production release, extra care should be taken when looking at Desktop's [Haystack](https://haystack.githubapp.com/desktop) roll-ups.
+Look out for new and unexpected errors the past beta releases leading up to the final one.
+If an error is discovered bring it up with the rest of the team so we can diagnose and implement a fix.

 ### 6. Celebrate

 Once your app updates and you see the visible changes in your app and there are no spikes in errors, celebrate 🎉!!!
 You did it!